Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ./launch_hw_emu.sh -g
 ```

 The XSIM Waveform Viewer is launched.
 Drag and drop the signals into the viewer and click **Play** to start the emulation.
-Go back to the terminal and wait for the Linux prompt to show up.
-In the XSIM Waveform Viewer, you will see the signals you added to the waveform adjusting over the execution of the design.
-When this is done, hit the pause button and close the window to end the emulation.
+Return to the terminal and wait for the Linux prompt to appear.
+In the XSIM Waveform Viewer, you see the signals you added to the waveform adjusting over the execution of the design.
+When done, hit the pause button and close the window to end the emulation.

 The following figure shows a waveform view of the 32x64 - 1x design.